 How much does a sales tax certificate cost in New Jersey?

 There is no cost for a sales tax certificate in New Jersey.

 How long does it take to get a New Jersey sales tax certificate?

-Expect up to 24 hours to receive a sales tax certificate when registering online or up to 2 weeks when applying by mail.
+Expect up to 24 hours to receive a New Jersey sales tax certificate when registering online or up to 2 weeks when applying by mail.

 Do you have to renew your New Jersey sales tax certificate?

 The sales tax certificate is a one-time registration and no renewals are needed.
-Be mindful that if any information about the business changes such as the mailing address, additional locations or change in ownership, those changes need to be updated with the Division of Revenue and Enterprise Services.
+Be mindful that if any information about the business changes such as the mailing address, additional locations, or change in ownership, those changes need to be updated with the New Jersey Division of Revenue and Enterprise Services.

-Wholesalers and distributors will require a sales tax number, and in many cases require the reseller to fill out a Resale Certificate to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number, and the reseller will fill out a New Jersey Resale Certificate (also referred to as a wholesale license, seller’s permit, or sales tax exemption certificate) to document the items being purchased are for resale.